 “Too bad,” Martin said, brushing his jacket, “I came prepared.”

 The bald man raised an eyebrow.
 Martin pulled a small wad of cash from inside his jacket.
 The man smiled, took the cash and flipped through it.
 He patted Martin on the shoulder.
-Then he turned toward the young man who came in with the waitress who also pulled out a wad of cash and handed it over, managing to look bored through the entire interaction.
+Then he turned toward the young man who came in with the waitress.
+He also pulled out a wad of cash and handed it over while managing to look bored through the entire interaction.

 The bald man turned toward the waitress.
 “Get back to work.”

-The waitress scurried back into the bar as the bald man walked to a small table and sat down.
+She scurried back into the bar as the bald man walked to a small table and sat down.
 He gestured for Martin and the younger man to sit.
-They did.
+Martin took the chair opposite his new friend.

 “So, what’ll be?”